► Porsche’s electrification plans explained

 Mate Rimac, founder and MD of Rimac, added ‘We are only at the start of our partnership – yet we have already met our high expectations.
 We have many collaborative ideas that we aim to bring to life in the future.
 The fundamental focus is creating a win-win situation for both partners and offering our end customers added value by developing exciting, electrified models.’

 So, what does that mean for the Macan?
-Porsche confirmed that the next one will definitely be full-electric and it will use the Premium Platform Electric – an 800v battery-electric platform that’s been primarily developed by Porsche, but one that the wider VW Group has access to.
+Porsche confirmed the next-generation car will definitely be pure-electric and it will use the Premium Platform Electric underpinnings.
+It’s an 800v battery-electric platform that’s being primarily developed by Porsche, although the wider Volkswagen Group will have access to it.
 Audi, for example, will create a range of electric cars on the underpinnings in the coming years.
 Porsche also confirmed that the next electric Macan will be built at its facility in Leipzig, too.
 We expect to see the all-electric Macan later in 2023.

 What’s next for the 718 sports car twins?

 CAR insiders suggest the current 718 Boxster and Cayman will soldier on until 2023, before Porsche decides what to do with the next generation.
 Luckily for petrolheads, the brand has expanded the range of six-cylinder variants with its GTS 4.0 option.

 Will there be an electric Porsche 911?

 The short answer is ‘no;’ the long answer is ‘not for quite a while.’
 Meschke told us that making an electric 911 ‘will be a bit difficult, but for the 718 I think it could be a very good step for the future.’

-Instead, the 992-generation 911 will remain a combustion-engined car until the facelift arrives; Porsche says that this generation of platform can take a hybrid powertrain, but is waiting until the ‘992.2’ version to introduce it (this 911 family update is anticipated in 2023).
+Instead, the 992-generation 911 will remain a combustion-engined car until the facelift arrives.
+Porsche says that this generation of platform is compatible with a hybrid powertrain, but it’s waiting until the ‘992.2’ version to introduce it (this 911 family update is anticipated in 2023).

 What about a Porsche electric hypercar?